Inés de Zúñiga y Velasco

-Inés de Zúñiga y Velasco (1584–1647) was a Spanish royal court official.
-She was married to Gaspar de Guzmán, Count-Duke of Olivares, lady-in-waiting to Margaret of Austria, Queen of Spain, Camarera mayor de palacio to Elisabeth of France (1602–1644) in 1627–1643, and a royal governess of Balthasar Charles, Prince of Asturias.
+Inés de Zúñiga y Velasco, Countess and Duchess of Olivares (1584–1647) was a Spanish noblewoman and courtier.

+She was married to the influential royal favorite Gaspar de Guzmán, Count-Duke of Olivares.

+She served as lady-in-waiting to Margaret of Austria, Queen of Spain, as the Camarera mayor de palacio to Elisabeth of France, Queen of Spain in 1627–1643, and as the Aya de los Infantes (royal governess) of Balthasar Charles, Prince of Asturias and his siblings.